joshleejosh/jltwbots/uniparty/README.md

 # UNIPARTY: A party of Unicode characters

+Render random Unicode characters and post them to Twitter (see [@UnicodeParade|https://twitter.com/UnicodeParade]).

 There are three parts to this mess:

 ## uniparty.unirender – Generate SVGs from Unicode characters

 Has many (too many) requirements:

-* Python FontTools/TTX library (pip install it).
+* Python FontTools library.
-* A directory full of fonts that render diverse Unicode blocks (e.g., Noto).
+* A directory full of fonts that render diverse Unicode blocks (cf. the Google Noto project).
 * Gapplin for nice SVG rendering and PNG conversion.
+* Automator (incl.
+Gapplin's task) to do PNG conversion.

 Generation works in a few steps: